ttulka/thistledb/README.md

 ### DUAL Collection

-DUAL collection is a system "echo" collection which returns what it gets.
+DUAL collection is an immutable system "echo" collection which returns what it gets.

-For testing purposes.

 | Query                  | Result              |
 | ---------------------- | ------------------- |